oat-sa/taohub-articles/forge/pci-development.md

 Portable libraries offer a way to share some commonly used libraries among PCIs developed in TAO (e.g. jquery, raphael, lodash, html formatter).

 From taoQtiItem v10.0.0, the support of portable shared libraries has been dropped.
-They have been upgraded to portable “safe” libraries (with minimal dependencies to tao core libraries).
+They have been upgraded to portable “safe” libraries (with minimal dependencies to TAO core libraries).
 They no longer need to be registered as before and are simply part of [the source code](https://github.com/oat-sa/extension-tao-itemqti/tree/develop/views/js/portableLib).
 They may simply be added as dependencies in the PCI AMD modules.

 For such PCIs to still be portable, they are required to be compiled into one single min file.
 Please check the section next section on portable element compilation.